ShlomoHajizadeh/Bioinformatics/Bioinformatics_Research_Journal.md

 Gasteiger-Marsili charges are calculated iteratively based on orbital electronegativity.
 In molecular docking, preparing receptors and ligands with obabel adds Gasteiger partial charges to accurately model electrostatic interactions.

 ---

+## Codon Usage Bias (Molecular Biology)
+**Date:** October 03, 2025

+Codon usage bias refers to differences in the frequency of occurrence of synonymous codons in coding DNA.
+It varies between organisms and is highly correlated with tRNA abundance and translation efficiency.

+---